Georgian Court University values the education of the total student and recognizes that learning takes place both inside and outside the classroom.

 Students are expected to attend all their scheduled classes.
 Policies for maximum course absences will be stated in the course outline.
 Students should notify their instructors if illness or personal circumstances prevent them from attending class, especially if an assignment or test is scheduled for that day.
 It is at the discretion of the instructor to determine if students will be permitted to make up specific assignments, including tests, according to the instructor’s stated policy.
 Students are responsible for any course content missed due to absences.

-Students who are absent from multiple classes for more than a week should provide the dean of students with appropriate documentation and the dean of students will authenticate that absence.
+Students who are absent from multiple classes for more than a week should provide the director of student success & academic support with appropriate documentation and the director of student success & academic support will authenticate that absence.
 Students should also discuss such absences with their instructors.
 Students missing an occasional class do not require authentication.

 Students whose participation in an intercollegiate sport, the dance program, education abroad, or other sanctioned GCU activity that will require them to miss classes during the semester should present an official schedule to the instructor at the beginning of the semester and keep the instructor informed about changes or additions to that schedule.
 Students and their instructors should discuss the implications of missing those classes and how to make up all work, including assignments and exams, in accordance with the instructor’s policies.